serhatkaya/velocity-ui/README.md

 ---

-Sure!
-Here's your HTML content converted to Markdown:

----

 ## Sidebar Component

 The `VirtusSidebar` component acts as a side navigation bar for your application, providing an area where additional content can be placed.
 Sidebars are common in modern web applications and websites, especially those that have a large amount of nested content or require secondary navigation.